Kenna236/Kenna236/README.md

  Hi I'm Kenna John-Ndudim

 - 👀 I love to swim, read and listen to music🤽🏾‍♀️🎶
-- 🌱 I’m currently learning R and KOTLIN
+- 🌱 I’m currently learning GO(golang)
 - 💞️ I’m looking to collaborate on anything, always eager to learn something new
 - 📫 How to reach me: ndudimkenna@gmail.com
 - 😄 Pronouns: He/Him👨🏾‍🦱